 You need to keep your website design as balanced as possible.
 This means that you keep both sides of your screen equal.
 The easiest way to achieve this is to apply a grid design to your website.
-These are a series of horizontal and vertical rows and columns and help you compartmentalise your content and page features.
+These are a series of horizontal and vertical rows and columns that help you compartmentalise your content and page features.

 Just like in a newspaper, columns help users make sense of a page’s content and ensure that it is more readable.
 Rows help ensure that the content flows logically and applies appropriate spacing.
 The rule of thirds makes everything much easier on the eye and for the brain to digest.

 If you haven’t heard about the rule of thirds then you’ll find this interesting.
 The Rule of Thirds and Golden Ratio account for why features such as sidebars are often about a third of the width of the page and why the main content area is roughly equal to the design’s width divided by 1.62.
-That’s why it’s vital to stick to well known, recognised design principles and to not go too far away from ‘social norms’.
+That’s why it’s vital to stick to well-known, recognised design principles and not go too far away from ‘social norms’.

 Colours need to be carefully considered.
 They can make or break a website design.
 Some colours go well together whilst others don’t.
 This is why the role of colour palette plays a key part in website design.
 If colours don’t mesh then neither will your users with your website.
 They’ll simply leave because your site might look too painful to look at – literally!

 There is a lot of theory about what colours work well together.
 For example, blue is often seen as calming and red is more vibrant and related to danger.
-But the key is to experiment to see what colour pallet’s work for your website and your brand.
+But the key is to experiment to see what colour pallets work for your website and your brand.

 A health website would do well with some nice earthy greens, whites and vibrant colours whereas a medical website might be better with some cool blues and calming contrast.
 Some of our colours are often biased too when it comes to design.
-For example, when we think medical, in the UK we associate this often with the NHS (blue).
+For example, when we think of medical, in the UK we associate this often with the NHS (blue).
 When we think of nature, we might associate this with the National Trust (green).
-This is all part of that built-in sub-conscious that leads people to accept (trust) and reject (dis-trust) websites.
+This is all part of that built-in subconscious that leads people to accept (trust) and reject (dis-trust) websites.

 You need decent graphics and photos on your website.
 A picture paints a thousand words!
 Poor graphics will not serve you well.
 They will hurt your design.
 Imagine a dark and dingy product picture, it won’t promote your business well at all.
 You only need to look at the care and attention that Apple place in their product shots to realise how effective a good graphic can be.